ryceg/wedding/index.md

 If you only know one of us, there's a brief overview of us [here](./about.md)].

-This website will be updated with the pictures from the wedding after the fact.
+This website will be updated with the pictures from the wedding after the event.

 Thank you so much for being a part of our lives- we cannot wait to celebrate with you :)